trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_service.md

 Requirements:

-- The asynchronous streaming interface needs to run in the `merge` thread model environment.
+* The asynchronous streaming interface needs to run in the `merge` thread model environment.
 The `merge` thread model is a runtime of tRPC , and the thread role does both `IO` and business logic `Handle`.
-- Currently, only the asynchronous streaming interface called within tRPC 's internal thread is supported, and it is not supported to use it in user-defined external threads (the program will crash).
+* Currently, only the asynchronous streaming interface called within tRPC 's internal thread is supported, and it is not supported to use it in user-defined external threads (the program will crash).
-- Use `future/promise` programming model.
+* Use `future/promise` programming model.
-- HTTP message reading and writing comply with the HTTP protocol specification, that is, the writing order for requests and responses is as follows:
+* HTTP message reading and writing comply with the HTTP protocol specification, that is, the writing order for requests and responses is as follows:
-    - Write start_line/status_line + headers first.
+  * Write start_line/status_line + headers first.
-    - Then write the body.
+  * Then write the body.

-## Experience an HTTP file upload-download service
+## Experience an HTTP file upload-download service by asynchronous

 Example: [http_async_upload_download](../../examples/features/http_async_upload_download)